Economist Impact's Technology For Change Asia To Gather Asia-Pacific Leaders And Delve Into The Latest Technology Solutions Tackling Challenges For Bu...

-(MENAFN- Media OutReach Newswire) Wikipedia founder Jimmy Wales and globally renowned physicist Michio Kaku to feature this year HONG KONG SAR - Media OutReach Newswire - 8 February 2024 - Technology for Change Asia will be held in Hong Kong on February 27th-28th 2024 at the Grand Hyatt Hong Kong.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 8 February 2024 - Technology for Change Asia will be held in Hong Kong on February 27th-28th 2024 at the Grand Hyatt Hong Kong.
 This marks the beginning of a three-year commitment to stage the annual conference in the city.

 The 3rd annual Technology for Change Asia was held in Singapore in March 2023.